Tax Laws in Nigeria: A Comprehensive Guide

 Stamp Duties Act

-According to Section 4 of the Act, the Federal Government is the only authority allowed to impose, charge, and collect duties on documents related to transactions between a company and an individual, group, or body of individuals.
-State Governments collect duties on transactions between individuals at a rate agreed upon with the Federal Government.
+The Stamp Duties Act LFN 2004 governs taxes on documents.
+The tax amount depends on the document type and transaction value, as detailed in Section 3.
+Section 4 states that the Federal Government exclusively imposes, charges, and collects duties on documents related to transactions between a company and individuals, groups, or bodies of individuals.
+State Governments collect duties on transactions between individuals, at rates agreed with the Federal Government.

 Withholding Tax